RISE to the Challenge: Resolve, Innovate, Support, Engage

 Announcing Paul K. Chappell as CADRE's Keynote Speaker for the 8th National Symposium

-Paul K. Chappell is an international peace educator and founder of Peace Literacy.
+Paul K. Chappell is the Executive Director of the Peace Literacy Institute, an international peace educator, and founder of Peace Literacy.
 He graduated from West Point, was deployed to Iraq, and left active duty as a Captain.
 Realizing that humanity is facing new challenges that require us to become as well-trained in waging peace as soldiers are in waging war, Chappell created Peace Literacy to help students and adults from all backgrounds work toward their full potential and a more peaceful world.

 Chappell grew up in a violent household.
 Born in 1980, he was raised in Alabama, the son of a Korean mother and a Black father who was a veteran of the Korean and Vietnam wars.
 These experiences were part of what compelled him to forge a new understanding of war, peace, rage, trauma, and our shared humanity.